 Want to get an analytics guy drooling over a wide receiver rookie prospect?
 Find someone with the market share numbers of Tyler Johnson.
 When I say he blows the roof off of the values expected, I’m talking he makes the analytical profiles of legendary wideouts like Odell Beckham Jr., Devonta Adams, DeAndre Hopkins, and even Julio Jones look like busts by comparison.
 Anyone with over 40% market share at 19 years old has a huge statistical chance of dominating in the NFL.
 His only knocks?
 That he didn’t put up the same numbers at 18, and that he didn’t declare as early as the analytics would have liked.
 But hey, at the last pick in the first round, I’ll take those not-even-red flags all day long.

 Tyler Johnson concludes our first round of the rookie mock draft.
-Tune into our next release to see who we take in the second round!
+You can find our second round here!

 Get the Edge – Join the #NERDHERD

 - #Nerdherd Members Only | Unisex Fleece Hoodie 39.99$ – 41.99$